Package: gtk

 Accessor gtk:widget-opacity

-Lambda Listgtk:widget-opacity (object) SyntaxArgumentsDetails Accessor of the opacity slot of the gtk:widget
+Lambda Listgtk:widget-opacity (object) SyntaxArgumentsDetails The accessor for the opacity slot of the gtk:widget class gets or sets the requested opacity for the widget,

-rendered partially transparent, with opacity 0.0 being fully transparent and
+with opacity 0.0 being fully transparent and 1.0 fully opaque.